-In this consideration, (1) a decision will be made based on considerations regarding "whether price increases, etc. by the group of companies after the business combination will be facilitated by the enhancement of the market position of the Parties, etc." with respect to the effective restriction of competition by the unilateral conduct of the group of the companies concerned based on the actual conditions of the market and transactions identified through interviews and questionnaire surveys, and, with regard to the increase in prices by the Parties, "whether there will be competitive pressure from competitors," "whether there will be competitive pressure from imports or entrants," "whether there will be competitive pressure based on the competing bargaining power of consumers," and "whether there will be competitive pressure based on the competitive pressure from competing bargaining power of users," and "whether there will be competitive pressure based on the competitive pressure from competing bargaining power of users," and "whether there will be competitive pressure based on the competitive pressure from competitive pressure based on the competitive pressure based on the
+In this consideration, (1) a decision will be made based on considerations regarding "whether price increases, etc. by the group of companies after the business combination will be facilitated by the enhancement of the market position of the Parties, etc." with respect to the effective restriction of competition by the unilateral conduct of the group of the companies concerned based on the actual conditions of the market and transactions identified through interviews and questionnaire surveys, and, with regard to the increase in prices by the Parties, "whether there will be competitive pressure from competitors," "whether there will be competitive pressure from imports or entrants," "whether there will be competitive pressure based on the competing bargaining power of consumers," "whether there will be competitive pressure based on the countervailing bargaining power of users," and "whether there will be competitive pressure from competing goods from adjacent markets."